 Use insecticides for smaller nests in late spring and early summer, following manufacturer instructions.
 Ensure the nest is on your property before booking a treatment.

 Large wasps in mid-spring are likely young queens.
-We don't treat these as we can't until there's an active nest, usually from late May.
+We cannot treat these until there's an active nest, usually from late May.

 Managing wasp attraction to light